After a rocky few years, Kenya is back in fashion and welcoming travellers with open arms…

 The warmest months are December through to March, cooler months are July and August.

-Head off to Kenya to help teach in local school.
+Head off to Kenya to help care for the disadvantaged children around Nanyuki.

 We have flexible departures (every Monday) for a flexible duration (min 2 weeks) making it easy for you to include an experience such as this in your gap year plans.